Preselection Bandits: Conclusion

 \section{Conclusion}

 In this paper, we have introduced the Pre-Bandit problem as a practically motivated and theoretically challenging variant of preference-based multi-armed bandits in a regret minimization setting.
 More specifically, we proposed two scenarios, one in which preselections are of fixed size and another one in which the size is under the control of the agent.
 For both scenarios, we derived lower bounds on the regret of algorithms solving these problems.
-Moreover, we proposed concrete algorithms and analyzed their performance theoretically and experimentally.\\ Our new framework suggests a multitude of conceivable paths for future work.
-Most naturally, it would be interesting to analyze the Pre-Bandit problem under different assumptions on the user's choice behavior---despite being natural and theoretically justified, the assumption of the PL model is relatively strong, and the question is to what extent it could be relaxed.
-The main challenge surely lies in defining a sensible notion of regret, but an extension to the nested logit-model \citep{chen2018dynamicnested} or considering contextual information \citep{chen2018dynamiccontext} seems to be possible.\\ Last but not least, like the related dynamic assortment selection problem studied in operational research, the motivation of our new framework stems from practical applications.
+Moreover, we proposed concrete algorithms and analyzed their performance theoretically and experimentally.

+Our new framework suggests a multitude of conceivable paths for future work.
+Most naturally, it would be interesting to analyze the Pre-Bandit problem under different assumptions on the user's choice behavior---despite being natural and theoretically justified \citep{mcfadden2001economic,train2009discrete}, the assumption of the PL model is relatively strong, and the question is to what extent it could be relaxed.
+The main challenge surely lies in defining a sensible notion of regret, but an extension to the nested logit-model \citep{chen2018dynamicnested} or considering contextual information \citep{chen2018dynamiccontext} seems to be possible.
+However, it is worth noting that our derived lower bounds on the regret based on expected utilities in the spirit of \eqref{defi_expected_utility} even hold for more general choice models, such as generalized random utility models \citep{walker2002generalized,train2009discrete}, which encompass the PL model.

+Last but not least, like the related dynamic assortment selection problem studied in operational research, the motivation of our new framework stems from practical applications.
 Therefore, we are also interested in applying our algorithms to real-world problems, such as algorithm (pre-)selection already mentioned in the introduction.
+In particular, the realm of algorithm selection seems to be a canonical candidate for our setting, as the decisions made are based on the noisy performance values of the algorithms, which justify a stochastic modeling of the process.